Singapore – known for being incredibly clean, modern & the ban on chewing gum.

 Packages, Plans, Bundles & Offers – M1 Singapore

-M1 has three data-featured prepaid plans:
+M1 has four data-featured prepaid plans:

 I will list all the prices in SGD (Singapore Dollar).